riverlane/deltalanguage/docs/install.rst

 We are in the process of extending both the supported operating systems and python versions.

+For MacOS users, we have tested the installation on 11.x (Big Sur) and Mojave 10.5.
+Please be aware that brew might try to install python 3.9 by default (not supported by us yet).
+To install Python 3.8:

+.. code-block: console

+    $ brew install python@3.8

 For Windows-10 you can refer to our step-by-step guide :doc:`wininstall`.
 If you have specific requirements, you are welcome request support.
 Get in contact by `emailing us <mailto:deltaflow@riverlane.com>`_.